 All businesses have expenses, and real estate taxes are no exception.
 Therefore, it’s important to factor them in during the underwriting process when determining the profitability of an investment property.

-And while the municipality has the right to determine the fair market value of a property, the owner has a right to protest their property assessment.
+While the municipality has the right to determine the fair market value of a property, the owner has the right to protest their property assessment.
 Good syndicators do that to keep the real estate tax burden as low as possible.

 This is just one of the countless services 37th Parallel Property provides its investors.
 Top syndicators offer residents a clean, safe place to live while forcing appreciation and maximizing profits for investors.
 We do this, and it’s part of the 37th Parallel Properties advantage.